Tip: Activate javascript to be able to use all functions of our website

 Our cooperation partners

 KfW Development Bank plays an active role in international development cooperation on behalf of the German Federal Government.
 Its main client is the Federal Ministry for Economic Cooperation and Development.
-However, we also operate on behalf of other government departments, such as the Federal Foreign Office (AA), the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and the Federal Ministry of Education and Research (BMBF).
+However, we also operate on behalf of other government departments, such as the Federal Foreign Office (AA), the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety an Consumer Protection (BMUV) and the Federal Ministry of Education and Research (BMBF).
 KfW also converts funds from other donors, especially the European Commission.
 In DC, we work with a number of cooperation partners at both, national and international level.

 The KfW Development Bank cooperates with many different German development cooperation (DC) institutions.
 Projects and programmes are coordinated to ensure that the tasks are sensibly distributed in the partner countries.
 The most important German cooperation partner is the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 Together, we advise the Federal Ministry for Economic Cooperation and Development with regard to creating country strategies and developing priority area strategies.
 The promotional plans derived from these (particularly those concerning social and economic infrastructure) are agreed upon with the partner countries.
 In joint seminars and events, we engage in continuous dialogue on topics such as water and energy supply in order to further develop our promotional approaches.
 But KfW Development Bank and GIZ also cooperate directly with one another in priority area programmes.
 There are office partnerships in many countries.